-Ilona E. de Hooge is Associate Professor in Marketing and Consumer Behavior and interim chair holder of the Marketing and Consumer Behavior group..
+Ilona E. de Hooge is currently Associate Professor in Marketing and Consumer Behavior and interim chair holder of the Marketing and Consumer Behavior group..

-Research: Originally, I studied the influences of shame and guilt on consumer behavior.
-Currently, I have extended my research to the influences of all types of emotions (both positive and negative) on (sustainable) consumer and marketing decision making (e.g.,sustainable behavior, food waste, imperfect products, product repair, online retailing, and gift giving).
-Moreover, I study how concepts such as authenticity and positive experiences can be used in marketing and CB (e.g. to promote sustainable choices or suboptimal foods).
+Background: Originally, I studied the influences of shame and guilt on consumer behavior.
+Currently, I have extended my research to the influences of all types of emotions (both positive and negative) on sustainable and climate-reated consumer and marketing decision making (e.g.,sustainable behavior, food waste, imperfect products, product repair, online retailing, and gift giving).
+Moreover, I study how concepts such as authenticity, emotions, and positive experiences can be used in marketing and CB (e.g. to promote sustainable choices or suboptimal foods).
 My research has been published in the top journals in marketing, social psychology, sustainability, and food journals.

 Other activities: I am interim chair holder of the MCB group, Associate Editor at Frontiers in Psychology, part of the Education Board of WUR, NWO and WUR selection committee member, and organizer of the MCB Inspiration series and annual PhD day.
-I teach courses in CB, marketing, sustainability, and food at the bsc, msc and phd level and am nominated multiple times for the Best Teacher of the Year Award.
+I teach courses in CB, marketing, supply chain networks, sustainability, and food at the bsc, msc and phd level and have been nominated multiple times for the Best Teacher of the Year Award.

 Research projects: I have been awarded the NWO Aspasia grant for research on emotion dynamics, the KIDV/TIFN research grant for emotions in e-commerce, the EU SUSFOOD grant for research on imperfect foods (Welcome to COSUS - an ERA-Net SUSFOOD project | NMBU), the ERIM and WUR Excellence in Research Grant, and the WUR Science Shop Grant for research on emotional sustainability (Design for Emotional Sustainability: creating long-lasting consumer-product relationships - WUR).